Use the powerful search feature to find more episodes that you want to listen to!

-And so we've been running The Conquer Club are online business incubator for the last five years,and that's been a huge part of she takes on the world our growth and how we monetize and how we served on two letters.
+And so we've been running The Conquer Club, our online business incubator for the last five years, And that's been a huge part of She Takes On The World, our growth, and how we monetize, and how we serve entrepreneurs.

-We have a whole team of mentors inside the Conquer Club,My C 00 Kelly Azevedo.
+We have a whole team of mentors inside the Conquer Club.